micropython/micropython/docs/rp2/tutorial/pio.rst

 * JMP : moves to some target locations in differnt parts of code.

+Apart from the PIO assembly instructions we have the following :-

+<side_set_value> : value applied to the side set pins at the start of the
+                   instruction which helps configure the side pin of the program.

+<delay_value> : the number of clock cycles to delay after execution of
+                any instruction.

+We also have directives which are listed as :-

+* .wrap_target : specifies where the program execution will get continued from

+* .wrap : specifies the instruction where the control flow of the program will get wrapped from.

+* .word<value> : stores a raw 16-bit value which acts as an instruction to the program.

+* label : instruction offset of label used with jmp instruction.

 We can take the pio_1hz example for a sinple understanding.
 Below is the code of pio_1hz.py for reference.